AFLplusplus/AFLplusplus/examples/afl_network_proxy/README.md

 ## how to get it running

+### Compiling

+Just type `make` and let the autodetection do everything for you.

+Note that compression is supported but currently disabled.
+It seems that sending 64kb of map data over TCP is faster than compressing it with the fastest algorithm and options to 112 byte and sending this.
+Weird.

 ### on the target

 Run `afl-network-server` with your target with the -m and -t values you need.